mike14747/hotel-worx-3/docs/REST-API-DOCS.md

 > * It returns an array of room objects for all rooms meeting the criteria of the query parameters.
 > * Each of the room objects show detailed room status information.
 ```
-// sample request url for the '/api/rooms/housekeeping-status' GET route
+// sample url query request for this route
 const queryUrl = '/api/rooms/housekeeping-status?clean=1&occupied=0';

 // possible query parameters: inactive, clean, dirty, occupied, vacant, arrived, departed, stayover, dueout, notreserved
 // possible options for all parameters are 0 and 1

-// sample response from the '/api/rooms/housekeeping-status' GET route
+// sample response from this route
 [
     {
         "room_num": "231",